MonkeyD-Core/eoz/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [BitcoinTalk](https://eozitalk.org/) forums, in the [Development & Technical Discussion board](https://eozitalk.org/index.php?board=6.0).
+* Discuss on the [EoziTalk](https://eozitalk.org/) forums, in the [Development & Technical Discussion board](https://eozitalk.org/index.php?board=6.0).
 * Discuss project-specific development on #eozi-core-dev on Freenode.
 If you don't have an IRC client, use [webchat here](http://webchat.freenode.net/?channels=eozi-core-dev).
-* Discuss general Bitcoin development on #eozi-dev on Freenode.
+* Discuss general Eozi development on #eozi-dev on Freenode.
 If you don't have an IRC client, use [webchat here](http://webchat.freenode.net/?channels=eozi-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)